wainins/Iris-Classification-PySpark-MLlib/Assignment1_Iris_Classification/README.md

 **Alternative: Local Jupyter Notebook**

-If prefer running  the project locally, this project requires the following environment setup:

-- Java JDK 8 or 11 (required for Spark runtime)
+To run locally, ensure you have **Java JDK 8 or 11** installed for the Spark runtime environment.

 1. Download the notebook file :  `iris_classification_pyspark.ipynb`
 2. Launch the notebook file in Jupyter Notebook